stefanofa/awesome/TOPICS.md

 ## agi

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
+AI finally knows what you are doing

 ## ai

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
+AI finally knows what you are doing

 *   [openstory-so/openstory](https://github.com/openstory-so/openstory) - Open-source AI-powered video sequence platform built with TanStack Start